 As PODO, part of your role is to be a goodwill ambassador for planning.
 You may find that planning officials will call you for advice on knotty problems.
 Consider this part of your role as well.

-You can always call upon other chapter officers and the national APA staff to assist you, but your experience and judgment will often be used to promote good planning, even in the form of personal advice.
+You can always call upon other chapter officers and APA staff to assist you, but your experience and judgment will often be used to promote good planning, even in the form of personal advice.
 Planning commissions are important to good planning and the APA needs to communicate that message in all of its efforts.